bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="At bottom of html, link to script.js with function: pickImage()." />
 </p>

-And just to double check, I\'m going to scroll all the way to the bottom of the screen and you can see that I\'ve remembered to include a link to my JavaScript file that has that function.
+And just to double check, I&apos;m going to scroll all the way to the bottom of the screen and you can see that I&apos;ve remembered to include a link to my JavaScript file that has that function.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->